-In the following sections, we describe a number of datasets which have currently been identified within the HARMONY project.
-Note that the datasets will be updated as the project advances and further information will be added to this document.
+In the following sections, we describe a number of datasets which have been identified within the HARMONY project.

 2.3.1 Primary data from surveys

 A number of surveys are planned within the HARMONY project to gather data from travellers which will support the development of the models.
 These include: